The Next Battle For The Internet May Have Already Begun

 In July 2014, Esquire‘s Ben Collins wrote “By its own admission, Comcast is working with think tanks like the American Enterprise Institute.
 Fellows at the Institute are printing op-eds all throughout the media in support of killing Net neutrality–without disclosing the think tank’s ties to Comcast.”

-The American Enterprise institute is not the only think thank to oppose municipal broadband.
+The American Enterprise institute is not the only think tank to oppose municipal broadband.

-On December 11 2017, FierceTelecom released a detailed report claiming another Comcast-backed think thank, Priorities First Fort Collins, had spent $1 million to fight Colorado town’s municipal broadband effort.
+On December 11 2017, FierceTelecom released a detailed report claiming another Comcast-backed think tank, Priorities First Fort Collins, had spent $1 million to fight Colorado town’s municipal broadband effort.

 The next battle for the internet may have already begun.